Discover Moore Creek Preserve: Scenic Hiking with Bay Views in Santa Cruz

 Moore Creek Preserve, located on the western edge of Santa Cruz, is a serene 246-acre greenbelt offering visitors an exceptional outdoor experience with hiking trails that showcase spectacular views of Monterey Bay.
 Managed jointly by the City of Santa Cruz and the Land Trust of Santa Cruz County, this natural area provides a peaceful atmosphere perfect for meeting up with friends who enjoy nature and gentle outdoor activity.
 The preserve features a relatively modest trail system of approximately 2½ miles round trip, winding through open meadows and riparian corridors.
 The setting is ideal for those looking to immerse themselves in nature away from crowded parks, as Moore Creek Preserve is known for its tranquility and lack of crowds.
 Access is available via two walk-in entrances—one across from Shaffer Road on the north side of Highway 1 and another at the end of Meder Street, without on-site parking but easy to reach by foot or bike (noting that bikes are not allowed on the trails).
 Visitors must respect the preserve's sensitivity to native plants and wildlife, and as such, dogs and bicycles are prohibited to protect this delicate habitat.
 Hours of operation vary seasonally, with longer summer hours until 7 p.m. and shorter winter hours closing at 4 p.m.
 The preserve’s commitment to habitat conservation includes managed cattle grazing to benefit native species and reduce fire hazards, adding to its ecological value.
 Overall, Moore Creek Preserve offers an inviting, peaceful venue for friends and nature enthusiasts to connect and enjoy scenic hiking in a protected environment.

-Here's what people think of Moore Creek Preserve
+What people think of Moore Creek Preserve, based on reviews

 As of recent, Moore Creek Preserve holds a 4.6-star rating based on 81 reviews.